The NYC Brunch Delivery Guide

 You’re probably reading this because you can’t imagine starting another morning with overnight oats, cereal, or eggs in any form - and you shouldn’t have to.
 Whether you prefer your brunches bottomless or would give up drinking entirely if it meant you never had to drink Prosecco with breakfast, we can all appreciate a morning meal that didn’t come from a carton or cardboard box.
 Show the most important meal of the day some respect, and order brunch from the great places on this guide.

 Order brunch from this meditteranean spot in Fort Greene if you want more than just a BEC or a ham and cheese omelette.
-They have things like whipped ricotta, hummus with lamb, and za’atar-crusted salmon on their takeout menu, available from 12pm Wednesday through Friday and 11am on weekends.
+They have things like whipped ricotta, hummus with lamb, and za’atar-crusted salmon on their takeout menu.
 If you’re in Brooklyn, this is a great option for a ball-out brunch at home.

 There’s a good chance you’ve been missing potato pancakes, pierogies, and blintzes in your life.
 Let Veselka change that.
-This East Village spot is opens at noon on weekdays and 10am on weekends, and they’re offering some of those Ukrainian dishes you’re probably used to eating inside their 24 hour diner for pick up and delivery.
+This classic East Village spot has Ukrainian dishes you’re probably used to eating inside their 24 hour diner available for takeout and delivery.
 So rather than eating across from a guy who could pass as a grown-up cast member from Skins, you can enjoy this spot from your couch.

-From 5am to 12pm every day, you can still pick up some perfectly chewy bagels from this little window on Westchester Avenue in Pelham Bay.
+You can pick up some perfectly chewy bagels from this little window on Westchester Avenue in Pelham Bay.
 And according to the long, socially distanced lines we’ve seen outside the shop via Instagram, Empire Bagels is just as popular as always.
 So come early - if you show up later than 11am, they might be out of your favorite bagel.

 Unlike most Brooklyn coffee shops, this one in Prospect Heights has all of the food motivation you need to get you out of bed.
 From the prosciutto, egg, and cheese to muffins that taste better than whatever the “Muffin Man” is whipping up right now, the menu at Ciao Gloria is full of stuff you’ll actually want to order.